 1. How do I sort out the estate of a person who has died owning assets and property in Turkey?

 When someone dies owning property in Turkey, the beneficiaries need to obtain a beneficiary certificate in Turkey which will allows them to change the ownership of the property or assets in Turkey out of the name of the deceased and into the names of the beneficiaries.

 In order to obtain this certificate, the beneficiaries to the Turkish estate will need to apply to a local court in Turkey.
 The court will need to establish that they are the people entitled to inherit the Turkish estate before issuing the certificate.

-This may be done my presenting legalised copies of documentation to the Turkish court such as birth, marriage and death certificates and providing sworn declarations (affidavits) they there are no other people more entitled to the Turkish assets.
+This may be done by presenting legalised copies of documentation to the Turkish court such as birth, marriage and death certificates and providing sworn declarations (affidavits) that there are not other people who are more entitled to the Turkish assets.

 The easiest way to obtain a beneficiary certificate is to instruct a Turkish lawyer who has experience in assisting clients with estate administrations and inheritance of assets in Turkey.